 - Orders made up of "big-ticket" items: These items typically retain maximum resale values and therefore maximum profit potential for the criminal.

 - Transactions with similar account numbers: Account numbers may be generated using software available on the internet.

 - Shipping to a single address but transactions are placed on multiple cards: This could involve an account number generated using special software or even a batch of stolen cards.

 - Multiple transactions on one card over a very short period of time: This could represent an attempt to "run a card" until the account is closed.

 - Multiple transactions on one card, similar card or with a single billing address and multiple shipping addresses: This could represent organized activity, rather than one individual at work.

 - Multiple cards used from a single IP address: More than one or two cards could indicate a fraud.

 Review the Card Acceptance Guidelines for Visa Merchants, "Section 3 Card-Absent Transactions" for card-not-present fraud prevention best practices and industry guidelines.

 Setting Up New Bank Accounts

 All university bank accounts must be set up by the OOT.
 This ensures bank accounts have the latest banking tools available to minimize risk and are entered into the university’s bank account management system.
-Contact @email to set up a new account.
+Submit a support request to set up a new account.